davidB/ld31_p0cm0n/roadmap.md

-x add speed power (x3) to pacman + juicy ribon/tail x add wall (in blender ? , generated from the map ??) x remove some pellets like in the classic pacman
-- intro screen : "arrow + eat all pointlight as quick as possible"
+x add speed power (x3) to pacman + juicy ribon/tail x add wall (in blender ? , generated from the map ??) x remove some pellets like in the classic pacman x intro screen : "arrow + eat all pointlight as quick as you can" (press any key to start)
 - package native + jar (getdown plugin) + try it on linux and windows

 # polish 1
 x a sound fx when pacman eat pellet, energizer pellet
+- particle animation when boost (+ change light color ?)

 # enhance (ghosts)
 - add 1 ghost (cube + color) when ghost hit pacman : game over